 - The Alberta Ombudsman also performs the role of Public Interest Commissioner with no additional remuneration for this role.

-- Compensation includes salary and, where applicable, cash out of vacation taxable benefits related to employer provided automobile, parking and life insurance premiums.
+- The Office has one General Counsel position.
+In 2017, one incumbent retired and a replacement was recruited.
+Compensation includes salary and, where applicable, taxable benefits related to vehicle allowance, parking and life insurance premiums.